 From the 1 July 2018, the State Government’s Valuer General Victoria (VGV) will be responsible for setting the values used by Council for rating purposes.
 Revaluations were previously performed by Council every two years, however, from the 1 July 2018 revaluations will be performed annually by the Valuer General Victoria.

 If you disagree with the assessment of your property's value, you may lodge a written objection with Council.
 Council will then refer your objection to the Valuer General.
+The Valuer General’s representative will then handle the matter directly with you.

 All objections must be lodged within two months of you receiving your rates notice.